 British Formula 3 1975

 After the poor 1974 season, Formula 3 was completely revived in 1975, not just in Britain but in Italy, Sweden and Germany.
-The British series was dominated by three works operations: March, with drivers Gunnar Nilsson and Alex Ribeiro, Modus, with Danny Sullivan, and Safir, with Patrick Neve.
-There was also a works GRD operation but it was a failure and the company collapsed the following year.
+The British series, sponsored by BP and organised by the BARC, was the most important of these as it was the only one open to drivers of all nationalities and was regarded by some as the effective European championship.
+There was also a European Cup, but in this first season it was barely noticed.
+The BP championship dominated by three works operations: March, with drivers Gunnar Nilsson and Alex Ribeiro, Modus, with Danny Sullivan, and Safir, with Patrick Neve.
+The works GRD operation also mounted a comeback but it was a failure, despite a surprise GRD win at Monaco, and the company collapsed the following year.
 Nilsson was a worthy champion, winning five British championship events plus three others, including the opening round of the Swedish series in April.

 The series continued to be a stepping stone to F1 with Nilsson, following a very successful late-season cameo in Formula Atlantic, securing a drive at Lotus for 1976.
-The March 753 was the dominant car with 32 podium finishes, followed by the Modus M1 with 10, the Safir with six, the new Ralt RT1 with five.
+The March 753 was the dominant car with 32 podium finishes, followed by the Modus M1 with 10, the Safir with six and the new Ralt RT1 with five.
 Old GRDs and Brabhams shared the other four.
 The March 753 looked much like the previous year's F2 742 while the Modus was a development of the 1974 car.
-Ray Jessop's Safir was a one-off so apart from a handful of GRD 375s, the only other production F3 car was Ron Tauranac's new Ralt RT1.
+Ray Jessop's Safir was a one-off so, apart from a handful of GRD 375s, the only other production F3 car in 1975 was Ron Tauranac's new Ralt RT1.

 The races